ryzhovalex/caesarbot/README.md

 Working process separated into Marathons (1 month) and Sprints (1 week).

 *Keys:*
 🔶 - main purpose of Marathon
 ✔️ - done
 ⚠️ - task has done, but some planned functions have been discarded
 🏃️ - work in progress
-❌ - task has been rejected because of changed conditions
+⏲️ - task has been moved to next sprint/marathon because of deadline breaking ❌ - task has been rejected because of changed conditions

 ### Marathon I - Budget Core (2021.06.07 - 2021.07.04)